Cities Programme People

 Zulaikha Hussain Shihab

-Zulaikha joined the UNGCCP in October 2013 and is in her final semester of her undergraduate Bachelor of International Relations at LaTrobe University.
-She is an international student from the Maldives and has an interest in the areas of climate change, sustainable development and foreign policy.
-Her work with the UNGCCP at present involves assisting with the development of the new volume of “Sustainable Cities”… (more)
+Zulaikha joined the UNGCCP in October 2013 and is currently pursuing a Master of International Development at RMIT.
+She has a Bachelors degree in International Relations from LaTrobe University.
+Zulaikha is an international student from the Maldives and has an interest in the areas of climate change, sustainable development and foreign policy.
+Her work with the UNGCCP at present involves coordinating the development of the new volume of “Sustainable Cities”… (more)

 Corrine Cash is completing a PhD in Planning at the University of Waterloo in Canada.
 In her internship role with the Cities Programme Corrine will be developing profiles of the cities of Toronto, Canada and Johannesburg, South Africa around the domains of the Circles of Sustainability approach.
 Her PhD research focuses on examining decision-making patterns as they pertain to the rural-urban fringe in two UNESCO Biosphere Reserves: the Cape Winelands Biosphere Reserve, South Africa and the Niagara Escarpment Biosphere Reserve, Canada… (more)